goldencopy/uPy_C01N_OS/README.md

 - Added BLE functionality to the C01N, and a camera remote control app for Fujifilm cameras (tested with GFX100s).
 - Updated MicroPython core for BLE support
+- Also credits to @gkoh's furble project for the Fuji pairing UUIDs (https://github.com/gkoh/furble/)

 To get a basic flashing station make sure you have these dependencies